bomberstudios/artboard-manager/README.md

 ## Installation

-- [Download the latest release](https://github.com/bomberstudios/artboard-manager/releases/latest), unzip and double click on the .sketchplugin file.
+- [Download the latest release](https://github.com/bomberstudios/artboard-manager/releases/latest/download/artboard-manager.sketchplugin.zip), unzip and double click on the .sketchplugin file.

 ## Usage

-Once the plugin is installed, Artboards will be arranged automatically when moved or resized.
+Once the plugin is installed, Artboards will be arranged automatically when added, moved, or resized.

 If, for some reason, you want to arrange your Artboards manually, you can choose the Artboard Manager › Arrange Artboards menu option.